iman2693/POS-Tagging-BERT/README.md

 The repository contains Jupyter notebooks for testing different aspects of a POS-Tagging BERT model.
 The notebooks include:

-Test 1 - ParsBert.ipynb: This notebook tests the ParsBert model on the given dataset.
+** Test 1 - ParsBert.ipynb **: This notebook tests the ParsBert model on the given dataset.

 Test 2 - Increase Learning Rate - bad.ipynb: This notebook tests the effect of increasing the learning rate on the performance of the model.